top of page

 The verb 'endorse' has its origins in the Old French word 'endosser,' which means 'to put on one's back' or 'to approve.'
 It's a combination of 'en,' meaning 'in' or 'on,' and 'dos,' meaning 'back.'
 In the medieval era, 'endosser' was used both in the literal sense of putting one's signature on the back of a document to signify approval and in the figurative sense of expressing support or approval.
 In English, 'endorse' was adopted in the 16th century, inheriting these dual meanings.
 It came to represent the act of officially or publicly expressing support, approval, or endorsement for a person, product, idea, or action.
 The etymology of 'endorse' highlights its historical connection between the physical act of signing and the figurative act of approving, emphasizing the idea of putting one's figurative 'stamp of approval' on something.

-Find the meaning of endorse
+Quiz: Find the meaning of the verb endorse:

 Try Again!